ci-compass/cicf/week04-git-and-coding-standards/README.md

 Lines that were added are prefixed with a plus sign `+`, lines that were removed are prefixed with a minus sign `-`.
 Other lines are there to help provide context for the changes.
-Now lets make a new commit with these changes.
+Now let's make a new commit with these changes.

     $ git add README.md
     $ git commit